promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 |  5910 | 0.5625   |
 |  4703 | 0.554688 |

 There are eight cells that have a high meta similarity with the error we found.
-Since it's easy to do in this case, let's filter the data to pull out all the rows for which `Machine failure` is 1 but all of the failure modes are 0.
+Since it's easy to do in this case, let's filter the data to pull out all the rows in which `Machine failure` is 1 but every failure mode is 0.

 ```python
 failure_modes = ["TWF", "HDF", "PWF", "OSF", "RNF"]